The taxonomy of SCA challenges

 Smartphone only, but no data coverage

 How do you serve customers who have only a smartphone and no data connection to that smartphone?
 This is more the market of traditional offline eWallet providers, which at least used to be tied to special hardware in the handset.
-For SCA and transaction verification it would of course be possible for the user to use a dongle, but the question here is; what kind of transaction the user could initiate without data coverage?
+For SCA and transaction verification it would, of course, be possible for the user to use a dongle, but the question here is; what kind of transaction the user could initiate without data coverage?

 Smartphone with no data + PC with network

 These users have a computer with network access, but no data connection for their phones.
 This is the case with some customers of banks that we’ve been talking to.
 Not having a data connection to the phone makes the onboarding and enrolment process challenging.
-It is actually not possible to create a link between the smartphone and the account in this scenario.
+It is not possible to create a link between the smartphone and the account in this scenario.
 Not having a data connection also makes re-enrolment even more of a challenge.

 A dongle would be an alternative for authentication for these users, however, it is important to note that the only usable dongle under the PSD2 is a dongle which can communicate with the PC.
-A dynamic linking between the transaction data and any code provided is required in order to be PSD2 compliant.
+A dynamic linking between the transaction data and any code provided is required to be PSD2 compliant.
 This is not the case for a lot of dongles and card-readers today.